This article originally appeared on business.com.

 For example, what happens when the CEO suddenly wants to understand the underlying reason for the poor performance of exercise equipment in a certain region last quarter in order to make a future investment decisions?
 Or how does the vice president of merchandising understand why particular regions of the country experienced a sudden dip in sales of a particular brand of headphones relative to the previous quarter?

-Ad hoc analytical queries are required to answer these questions, which means most merchandising teams are forced to ask a data analyst to construct and submit a query, that can take hours or even days to bring back results, while the executive management team is paralyzed and only grows more frustrated.
+Ad hoc queries are required to answer these questions, which means most merchandising teams are forced to ask a data analyst to construct and submit a query, that can take hours or even days to bring back results, while the executive management team is paralyzed and only grows more frustrated.
 By the time they get their reports a week later, they have already had to make their decisions blindly.
 This situation is particularly hard on the merchants who make the buying decisions.

 I know one senior merchant who looks after all of men’s apparel at a major retailer, and she would start several days each week by running a simple query first thing in the morning and then go out for breakfast while it ran.
 Leaving the office was far better to waiting for an angry manager to complain about the delay in getting them answers.